Large Electron Model: A Universal Ground State Predictor: Extended data

-Fig. S4 provides a direct visualization of the full many-body wavefunction, $\Psi_\theta(\mathbf{r}_1,\ldots,\mathbf{r}_N)$, of the model, which we include to again emphasize the model's learning of the full-many body wavefunction rather than some cheap derivative.
+Fig.~S6 provides a direct visualization of the model's full many-body wavefunction, $\Psi_\theta(\mathbf{r}_1,\ldots,\mathbf{r}_N)$, which we include to emphasize that the model learns the full many-body wavefunction rather than a reduced derivative quantity.
 For each system we construct a \emph{conditional wavefunction slice} by fixing $N\!-\!1$ electron coordinates at a representative high-probability configuration (white markers) and scanning the remaining coordinate $\mathbf{r}$ across the 2D plane.
 The left column shows the conditional probability density $|\psi_{\mathrm{cond}}(\mathbf{r})|^2 \propto |\Psi_\theta(\mathbf{r},\mathbf{r}_2^\star,\ldots,\mathbf{r}_N^\star)|^2$, while the middle column shows the corresponding phase $\phi(\mathbf{r})=\arg \psi_{\mathrm{cond}}(\mathbf{r})$.
 The sharp boundaries between phase domains coincide with suppressed amplitude and identify nodal contours of the many-body state, information that is inaccessible from one-body densities alone and is not fixed by matching energies.
 In particular, the presence and topology of these nodal domains demonstrates that the model captures the sign/phase structure (and thus fermionic antisymmetry) of the ground state.